Paul Tan's Automotive Industry News

 Audi A5 Sportback

-The petrol family starts off with the 180HP 2.0 liter TFSI with 320Nm of torque, paired with a multitronic transmission while a manual version will come next year.
+The petrol family starts off with the 180HP 2.0 litre TFSI with 320Nm of torque, paired with a multitronic transmission while a manual version will come next year.
 There is also a 211HP version of the same engine, with 350Nm of pulling power that is mated to a 7 speed S tronic transmission and the quattro permanent all wheel drive system.
-It has an average fuel consumption figure of 7.4 liters of fuel per 100 km.
+It has an average fuel consumption figure of 7.4 litres of fuel per 100 km.
 Three additional variants will be introduced during the course of the year including a quattro all-wheel drive with manual transmission and front-wheel drive with multitronic or 6 speed manual transmissions.

 Audi A5 Sportback

 All engine options benefit from Audi’s energy regeneration system that makes use of the kinetic energy during deceleration.
 The alternator will then convert the kinetic energy into electrical energy that is stored temporarily in the battery.
-There is also the engine start-stop system that is offered with any of the three 2.0-liter engines with the manual transmission.
-According to the auto maker, it can help to reduce fuel consumption by 0.2 liters per 100 km.
+There is also the engine start-stop system that is offered with any of the three 2.0-litre engines with the manual transmission.
+According to the auto maker, it can help to reduce fuel consumption by 0.2 litres per 100 km.

 Audi A5 Sportback